Up one level Neidrauer Adventures Photo Album and Blog » Building a Live Steam Locomotive - the Mikado Project

 Section 17 - Tender Trucks

-Tender Trucks.
-I picked up a set of 3-axle commonwealth trucks in November 2008 which I will use instead of the supplied USRA bettendorfs.
-One problem: the homemade castings do not have an engineering print with them.
-We have to figure out how to machine them.
+Shop made three axle tender trucks.
+I picked up a set of 3-axle commonwealth trucks in November 2008 which I will use instead of the supplied USRA Bettendorfs.…

 Section 18 - Tender